sfu-bigdata/bd-glossary/Glossary.md

 ### Skewness

 Skewness refers to a distortion or asymmetry that deviates from the symmetrical bell curve, or normal distribution, in a set of data.
-If the curve is shifted to the left or to the right, it is said to be skewed. [#lesson-09](#lesson-09)
+If the curve is shifted to the left or the right, it is said to be skewed. [#lesson-09](#lesson-09)

 ### Sort